• Home

 • This paper examines the effects of political persecution during McCarthyism on American science.
 Between 1949 and 1953 the National Council of American Education (NCAE) published lists of "Red-ucators" - professors and other scientists who were publicly accused of associations with subversive, communist organizations.
 Event studies of publications and citations show that targeted scholars experienced a large and persistent decline in their research output.
 After the accusations, targeted scholars were 10% less likely to publish, and they published 25% fewer papers compared with other scholars in the same fields and at similar institutions.
 Scientists who were accused of multiple subversive affiliations suffered most.
 Notably, citations to existing work by targeted scholars declined only temporarily during the height of the movement and recovered as McCarthyism lost its force.

-• How does public funding for the arts influence creativity?
-To answer this question, we exploit exogenous variation in exposure to cuts in public funding for theaters due to Italy's unification in 1861.
-Using theater-level data on performances, we show that theaters that were more exposed to cuts put on fewer shows, produced fewer new works and new productions, and shifted towards performing more popular genres.
-Theaters that were more exposed were also more likely to close or be replaced by movie theaters.
-The effects of funding cuts were particularly severe for theaters in areas with lower income and in smaller cities.
+• How does public funding affect creative output in the arts?
+To answer this question, we exploit exogenous variation in exposure to public funding cuts due to Italy’s unification in 1861.
+Using theater-level performance data as a measure of creativity, we find that theaters more exposed to cuts put on fewer shows, produced fewer new works, and shifted towards more popular forms of entertainment.
+The impact of cuts was more severe in areas with low income and smaller cities.
+In the long run, theaters more exposed to funding cuts were more likely to close or be replaced by movie theaters.

 Financing Creativity: Crowdfunding in 19th-Century Fiction (with Chelsea Carter and Megan MacGarvie).